-It is the intent of the SAEINDIA Collegiate Design Series competition is to provide direct hands-on experience to the students.
+The intent of the SAEINDIA Collegiate Design Series competition is to provide direct hands-on experience to the students.
 Therefore, students should perform all fabrication tasks whenever possible.

 The Fabrication should be done on-campus using in-house facilities of college / university.
-All works done outside the Campus need to be informed to the SUPRA SAEINDIA Rules Committee and prior approval acquired for the same.
+All work done outside the Campus needs to be informed to the SUPRA SAEINDIA Rules Committee and prior approval acquired for the same.

-A6.5 the STUDENT FORMULA Competition Year - First Year Cars
+A6.5 The STUDENT FORMULA Competition Year - First Year Cars